5.5 TTS versus ASR-oriented recording

 Text-to-Speech (TTS)

-TTS convert text into speech that sounds like a human.
+TTS models convert text into speech that sounds like a human.
 These models need a balanced dataset and the voices should be even and clear.
 Recordings must:

 be neutral and have a consistent tone